 Students

 Students contribute data and ideas every day in our school.
 Their varying needs give us collective purpose at school and this is manifested in our learning plan.
+Student voice is represented through our grade 6 student leadership group.

 Parents